varjas/siprefix/README.md

 siprefix.scale('9000000 m', False)
 # (9.0, 'k')
 ```

-#### Design
-Sorting of values should be done prior to scaling as magnitude differences will not be handled correctly in the output `str` type.

-The tuple output option is included to allow for easier formatting of the output values.

-SIPrefix does not handle units at all.
-There are many other packages capable of this functionality (see Resources section below).
-Inclusion of units in some cases will lead to errors due to overlap with SI prefixes.
-For instance, including the 'meter' abbreviation 'm' as input will cause incorrect scaling due to treating the unit as the 'milli' prefix.

-If units are required, they should be removed from the input value and appended after scaling.

 ### Value Expansion
 Expands input value with SI prefix to full scale representation.